 Ulster University Foundation Degree in Integrative Counselling Practice

-The UU Foundation Degree in Integrative Counselling Practice is achieved after three years of part-time study, at level 4/5.
+**Thank you for your interest however the application process is now closed for this academic year** The UU Foundation Degree in Integrative Counselling Practice is achieved after three years of part-time study, at level 4/5.
 This includes a combination of classroom teaching and a structured supervised practice element (client work) in an appropriate placement.

 The UU Foundation Degree in Integrative Counselling Practice is achieved after three years of part-time study, at level 4/5.
 This includes a combination of classroom teaching and a structured supervised practice element (client work) in an appropriate placement.
 Placement commences in Year 2, with students locating their own placement.
 Individual modules address ethical and professional skills, practice concepts, as well as the core theoretical approaches which are integral to counselling.

 Students will study 4 modules over each academic year (2 per semester).

 To be considered for this course an application must be completed online in order to be interviewed.
 If you are interested in applying, please utilise the online app via the website - www.serc.ac.uk - we will be able to obtain your details and email you a supplementary application form to be considered.
 Applicants will be invited for a pre-entry advice and guidance session.
 Successful outcome of an interview process is a pre-requisite for entry to the course.